Niort: Economy

 Niort is the French capital of mutual insurance and bank companies, with the headquarters of MAAF, MAIF, MACIF, SMACL and regional branches of national mutual companies such as Groupama, Banque Populaire.
 Despite its small size, Niort is a main financial centre of France (ranked fourth after Paris, Lyon and Lille).
 Chemistry and aeronautics are the other main industries.

 Niort is a major administrative and commercial centre.
 There has been a covered market in the town since at least the 13th century.
 The present-day Halles de Niort, a steel and glass pavilion atop a vaulted stone base building, opened in 1871 and has been listed as a monument historique since 1987.

 The Hôtel de Ville was completed in May 1901.

 Notable people

-Niort is the birthplace of the following people:
+Niort is or was the home or birthplace of the following people: